Flexible working support: a programme for Multi-Academy Trusts and Schools

 Flexible working and early teaching careers

-Join us for this session where we will discuss how the need to work flexibly is something that we are all likely to need, and possibly be able to do, at some point in our working lives.
-This webinar will have a particular focus on ECTs, highlighting the value of flexible working in supporting teacher recruitment and retention.
+This session we discuss how the need to work flexibly is something that we are all likely to need, and possibly be able to do, at some point in our working lives.
+This webinar has a particular focus on ECTs, highlighting the value of flexible working in supporting teacher recruitment and retention.
 If flexible working is to be successful, there are obligations and expectations of the employer and employee.
-During the session we will look at the likely and particular nature of support required for ECTs who work flexibly.
+During the session we look at the likely and particular nature of support required for ECTs who work flexibly.

 School Leaders supporting ECTs and ECTs